herok97/MeanScaleHyperpiror/README.md

 - https://github.com/InterDigitalInc/CompressAI
 <br>

+## Environment

+First, install a `cuda toolkit` and a `cudnn` with correct versions that fit your GPU(s).

+Then, install libraries in the `requirements.txt` with this command `pip install -r requirements.txt`

 ## Model
 The model is Mean-scale hyperprior image compression model using a GMM(Gaussian Mixture Model) for entropy model instead of GSM(Gaussian Scale Mixture model) in J. Balle's paper.